 A: The school system where the student attends must be participating as a REACH school system.
 Each school system selects students to become REACH Scholars beginning in the 8th grade.
-The criteria for selection include: eligible for the Free or Reduced Lunch Program (FRLP), have a secondary cumulative grade point average of at least 2.5 or better in all core courses, be academically promising, have a clean discipline record with no more than two minor infractions and zero out-of-school suspensions, have a strong attendance record, meet Georgia residency requirements, and meet U.S. citizenship or eligible non-citizen requirements.
+The criteria for selection include: eligible under the federal income eligibility guidelines, have a secondary cumulative grade point average of at least 2.5 or better in all core courses, be academically promising, have a clean discipline record with no more than two minor infractions and zero out-of-school suspensions, have a strong attendance record, meet Georgia residency requirements, and meet U.S. citizenship or eligible non-citizen requirements.
 School systems give preference to students who are the first in their families to attend college and students who have the ability to make A’s and B’s with additional support and assistance.

 A: REACH partners with Georgia school systems to participate in the program.
 For the first year of a school system’s participation, REACH funds $10,000 for each 8th-grade REACH Scholar.
 In the second year of participation (second cohort of REACH Scholars), and each year thereafter, the school system must raise private funds for a portion of the $10,000 REACH Scholarship and REACH provides funding for the remainder of the scholarship.

-A: The amount school systems must raise is based on the Georgia Department of Community Affairs’ Jobs Tax Credit Tier List.
-Depending on the relative wealth of the county where the school system is located, the school system’s obligation is:
+A: The amount school systems must raise is based on the relevant Georgia Department of Community Affairs’ Jobs Tax Credit Tier List.
+Depending on the relative wealth of the county where the school system is located, the school system’s obligation per scholar is:

 Q: Once the school system’s portion of the $10,000 scholarship is secured for each 8th-grade REACH Scholar in the second year of the school system’s participation (second cohort of 8th-grade Scholars) and each year of participation thereafter, does the school system need to provide additional funding for those Scholars in the future?